 With our metropolitan area’s growing prominence in the field of medicine and moves by The Children’s Hospital and the University of Colorado Hospital to the new Fitzsimons Medical Campus in Aurora, our Board of Directors again acted decisively to build yet another, even larger, house to meet future needs.
 The Aurora Ronald McDonald House was opened in January of 2008, at a site just west of I-225 between Colfax and Sixth Avenue.
 The Aurora House has the capacity to house 45 families a night.
-It sports 3 large kitchens, two laundry facilities, TV lounges, play areas indoors and out, computer rooms and a patio area.
+It sports 3 large kitchens, two laundry facilities, TV lounges, play areas indoors and out and a patio area.

 Again in response to a growing need, we’ve recently increased the capacity of the Denver Ronald McDonald House.
 In November of 2015, a 44-room expansion was opened, bringing the total capacity of the Denver House to 73 rooms.

 April 2001-present: Replacement Denver House 31 guest rooms, 35,000 ft²

 March 2008-present: Added the Aurora House 45 guest rooms, 76,000 ft²